This is how you check your AstraZeneca vaccine batch number and why it matters

 Millions are now thought to be unable to travel to Europe from the UK as a result of the European Union’s requirements, which state that only vaccines approved by the European Medicines Agency (EMA) will be recognised on their Digital Covid Certificate scheme.

-The EU has rolled out a Digital Covid Certificate so travellers can prove their vaccination status in order to exempt them from quarantining when crossing an international border, but today’s (July 2) news surrounding the AstraZeneca vaccine has rocked the country.
+The EU has rolled out a Digital Covid Certificate so travellers can prove their vaccination status in order to exempt them from quarantining when crossing an international border, but Friday’s news surrounding the AstraZeneca vaccine rocked the country as many suddenly found their holiday plans put on hold.

 In Scotland, a cumulative total of 2,121,593 people received a first dose of the AstraZeneca vaccine, while for the second dose this figure stands at 1,787,039, as of July 1.